 No trip to the Land of Make Believe is complete without some Christmas cheer, so we headed to Santa’s Barn to hear what he’s been up to in his summer North Pole home.
 After hanging with the big guy and checking out the sleigh status at Santa’s Aviation Shop, we stopped for a break at Mama Santa’s Pizza and Rudolph’s Ice Cream Parlor.
-My kids ran around the Candy Cane Forest full of life-size colorful candy canes and enjoyed the new maze—a great place to get some energy out.
+The kids ran around the Candy Cane Forest full of life-size colorful candy canes and enjoyed the new maze—a great place to get some energy out.

 Visit Old MacDonald’s farm

 In a nod to Land of Make Believe’s dairy farm roots, there’s an adorable barn with domestic farm animals in the middle of the park.
 We enjoyed taking a break from the rides and water park to visit the animals and relax in shaded areas away from the sun.
 Plus, it’s a good place for younger kids to hang out if older siblings go on rides.
 There were quite a few animals to see on the farm, but my kids said they loved the cow the most.

 Step back in time